 The Macleans article discussed the beginning signs of correction and how the Government was likely going to raise interest rates two to three times in 2019.

-This increase would put further pressure on already highly debt-ridden Canadians and could be the catalyst to dampen the real estate market.
-Higher rates, new mortgage stress tests would make it more difficult for first-time buyers, lower-income families and retirees to qualify for a new mortgage.
+Mortgage brokers say this interest rate increase would put further pressure on already highly debt-ridden Canadians.
+And it could be the catalyst to dampen the real estate market.
+After all with higher rates, new mortgage stress tests would make it more difficult to qualify.
+This would impact first-time buyers, lower-income families and retirees to qualify for a new mortgage.

-How has this impacted the Guelph real estate market in 2019?
+Mortgage brokers: “This will impact the Guelph real estate market in 2019”

 Closer to home, Guelph home sales continued their upward trajectory, with the average price up 5% and the number of houses sold up 6% year to date through June versus 2018.
 Moneysense released an article in June identifying Guelph as the #2 city in Canada to purchase real estate based on various criteria.

-Guelph continues to benefit from the “401 effect”, which outlines that the closer you get to the City of Toronto along the 401, the higher the price.
-And considering roughly 20% of Guelph buyers each month are coming from the GTA and are looking to cash out and get more for their money, there are plenty of buyers for our City’s homes which will push up prices.
+Guelph continues to benefit from the “401 effect”.
+This means the further away from Toronto you move, the cheaper the price.
+Consider that roughly 20% of Guelph buyers each month are coming from the GTA.
+There are plenty of buyers for our City’s homes which will push up prices.